rafipiccolo/dockercron/README.md

 # Docker Cron

 register cron jobs in docker labels.
+~200 lines of code.

-ps: jobs specification have second precision (not minutes like old standard crontabs)
+- jobs schedule have second precision (not minutes like old standard crontabs)
+- jobs command are executed in the container itself
+- can export metrics to influxdb for monitoring

+exemple of data written to influxdb :

+    dockercron,cronname=test ms=246.950014,exitCode=0 1588797072250

 # How to use